Frequently Asked Questions

 Is my money safe with Florence Finance?

-The Florence Finance protocol will undertake smart contract audits and publish them once complete.
-However, the platform is relatively safe as there is “no money” in custody on the platform.
+The Florence Finance protocol has undertaken sevaral smart contract audits and published them once complete.
+On top of that, the platform is relatively safe as there is no "money” in custody on the platform (as the funds go directly to real businesses).

 Legal Matters